-There are some basics to know when you are about to pitch a guest post to a potentially accepting blog owner.
+There are some basics to know when you are about to pitch to a guest posting website.
 Here are a few of the most important pointers.

 Right before contacting a blog owner, take the time to thoroughly read through their guidelines for guest posting (if available).
 Follow these guidelines as closely as possible.
 Some blog owners want an idea pitched to them right off the bat.
 Others are looking to receive a full post for review.

 Is there a specific format they want it in?
 Do they want the guest post to be as hands off for them as possible, and provide guest posters with their own WordPress logins?
 These are all facts that should be known beforehand when contacting webmasters about guest posting opportunities.

 Bloggers who have couth in their industry receive guest post pitches a lot.
 Interviewing these bloggers revealed that nothing is a bigger turn off than a generic and non-personal greeting.
 Things such as Dear sir, Webmaster, and To Whom It May Concern are no-no’s.

 If the blog owner has a contact page or an about page, you can likely get their name.
 It might require some searching, but it is likely out there somewhere.
 Do your due diligence to find it, and then use it to personalize your email to them specifically.

 Earlier we mentioned you want to see who other guest bloggers are on the blog you are targeting.
 There are some owners of target sites that who are very particular about only wanting content from other bloggers, not just random people.
 Remember, most guest bloggers are themselves bloggers in their own right.